syrkis/cbc.ngo/src/lib/posts/programs/project-lab.md

   Our belief is that knowledge is power; hence, we are committed to empowering individuals, communities, and governments with the information and tools they need to make informed decisions about climate action.

-title_pt: Climate Reality Project Brasil
+title_pt: Laboratório de Projetos
-description_pt: Uma rede de governadores comprometidos com a ação climática.
+description_pt: Inovação e Transformação para implementar iniciativas de descarbonização
 body_pt: |
   ## Sobre CentroClima